zman1026/The-Gift-Genius/replit.md

-# Family Christmas Wishlist Manager
+# The Gift Genius

 ## Overview
-A mobile-first web application designed to help families collaboratively create, share, and manage Christmas wishlists.
+A mobile-first web application designed to help families collaboratively create, share, and manage wishlists for any occasion throughout the year.
+From birthdays and weddings to holidays and celebrations, The Gift Genius makes gift coordination delightful.
 It streamlines gift coordination by allowing members to add personal wishes, view others' wishlists, and secretly mark items as purchased, ensuring gift surprises are maintained.
 The application emphasizes quick access to item addition through a persistent floating action button.

 ## User Preferences
 Preferred communication style: Simple, everyday language.